citp/privacy-policy-historical/f/fa/fas/fastrology.co.uk.md

 ### Data Protection

-fastrology.co.uk is wholly owned by Data Media and Retail Limited, which is registered under the 1998 Data Protection Act, ref Z4579096 and is a licensed credit broker (no. 437820)
+fastrology.co.uk is wholly owned by Data Media and Research Limited, which is registered under the 1998 Data Protection Act, ref Z4579096 and is a licensed credit broker (no. 437820)